sherif-ffs/IS601-git-project/gitflow.md

 •	Staged means that you have marked a modified file in its current version to go into your next commit snapshot.
 •	Committed means that the data is safely stored in your local database.

+**Identity

+The first thing we should do when we install Git is to set your user name and email address.
+This is important because every Git commit uses this information.

+**Editor

+We can configure the default text editor that will be used when Git needs you to type in a message.
+If not configured, Git uses your system’s default editor.

+**Checking the settings

+If you want to check your configuration settings, you can use the git list command to list all the settings Git can find at that point.

+**Working collaboratively on github:

+1. Adding a collaborator

+	Go to the homepage of GitHub or click here to see the following screen.